bruno192000/E-commerce-back-end-1.0/README.md

   <ol>write source "use ecommerce_db"</ol>
   <ol>write "quit"</ol>
   <ol>write "node seeds/index.js"</ol>

+  <p>here is a video that will help you with this part, just click <a href = "https://drive.google.com/file/d/1k5Gg3Tacz0GDk4sgnMReWfMFIfObNRY2/view"> HERE!</a> </p>

   ## Usage
   Just type "node server.js" in your terminal.
 After that, terminal will show the port number.